Dario-Gasquez/chimango-ai/README.md

 ## Demo App
-The [DemoApp]() directory contains a sample application.
+The [DemoApp]() directory will contain a sample application.
 It allows the user to capture an image (either from the device's photos library or by taking a picture using the camera) and then sends that image to the `VisualSearchManager` for the ChimangoAI Library to detect objects in that image.